wxMaxima-developers/wxmaxima/Doxygen/Readme.md

    containing strings that look like input or output labels and it doesn't guarantee that there is a way to transform output from maxima into a valid input again that has exactly the same meaning.
- - The worksheet is defined in the class MathCtrl.
+ - The worksheet is defined in the class Worksheet.
  - It is organized in GroupCells that each can contain a cell containing a list of cells containing a label and the user input and a list of cells containing the output label and 2d math from maxima.